European spyware investigators criticize Israel and Poland

 That follows revelations of spyware use against government critics in Poland and Hungary and against Catalan separatists in Spain.

-During their visit, which began Monday, the 10-member delegation met with Poles targeted by the spyware who included lawmakers, judges and other officials, including members of a committee in the opposition-controlled Senate investigating Pegasus use.
+During their visit, which began Monday, the 10-member delegation met with Poles targeted by the spyware, including a prosecutor and a senator, and other officials including members in the opposition-controlled Senate investigating Pegasus use.

 They will publish a report on their findings and recommendations on Nov.
 8.